 - a.
-Redevelopment projects and activities that comply with all applicable land use ordinances (specifically including those developed for the Highlands Preservation Area) are encouraged in all Areas, Zones and Subzones of the Highlands Preservation Area.
+Redevelopment projects and activities that comply with all applicable land use ordinances (specifically including those developed for the Highlands Area) are encouraged in all Areas, Zones, and Subzones of the Highlands Area.
 Such projects and activities are also subject to all applicable county, state, and federal regulatory requirements. - b.
-Redevelopment projects and activities involving conversion to greenfields are particularly encouraged in environmentally constrained areas, where compliance with Highlands Preservation Area ordinance provisions for new development may not be feasible. - c.
-In consideration of the foregoing, the Board will recommend specific sites, consisting of brownfields, grayfields, and/or other previously developed vacant or underutilized properties that should be considered for potential redevelopment projects and/or activities in accordance with all applicable ordinances and regulatory requirements.

-- 3. Highlands Redevelopment Areas.
+Redevelopment projects and activities involving conversion to greenfields are particularly encouraged in environmentally constrained areas, where compliance with Highlands Area ordinance provisions for new development may not be feasible. - c.
+In consideration of the foregoing, the Board will examine opportunities to recommend specific sites, consisting of brownfields, grayfields, and/or other previously developed vacant or underutilized properties, be considered for potential redevelopment projects and/or activities in accordance with all applicable ordinances and regulatory requirements. - 3.
+Highlands Redevelopment Areas.
 In assessing the potential for Highlands Redevelopment Area designations, the Planning Board incorporates the following relevant considerations: - a.
 Highlands Redevelopment Area designation in the Preservation Area is confined to: a) sites having 70% or greater impervious coverage, and/or b) sites designated as "Highlands brownfields" in accordance with NJDEP Preservation Area Rules (at N.J.A.C.
 7:38-6.6).
 In addition to Highlands Council approval, a waiver is required from the NJDEP in conjunction with a Highlands Preservation Area Approval (HPAA). - b.
-Highlands Redevelopment Area designation will only be considered where lands are particularly suited to the proposed redevelopment plan, by virtue of a preponderance of existing characteristics such as, but not limited to: appropriate community location; availability of water and wastewater utility infrastructure and capacity; access to transit and/or other suitable transportation systems and networks; suitability for increased land use intensity or conversion to greenfields, as applicable; extensive coverage by impervious surfaces; proximity to community facilities and services; potential to embody and/or further smart growth principles; opportunity to protect resources; and potential to contribute to a sustainable local and/or regional economy. - c.
-Any redevelopment project or activity permitted under the auspices of Highlands Redevelopment Area redevelopment plan must be designed and developed in accordance with smart growth and Low Impact Development principles (see Section J). - d.
-Identification of opportunities for redevelopment projects and activities that are potentially suitable for Highlands Redevelopment Area designation in the Highlands Preservation Area should be assisted by the Highlands Council Redevelopment and Infill Analysis Tool.
+Highlands Redevelopment Area designation within the Planning Area will require Highlands Council approval of a detailed redevelopment plan.
+This plan will supersede all ordinances otherwise applicable to the Highlands Redevelopment Area, including those developed specifically for the Borough Highlands Area, and will fully regulate the use and development of lands within the Highlands Redevelopment Area. - c.
+Highlands Redevelopment Area designation will only be considered where lands are particularly suited to the proposed redevelopment plan, by virtue of a preponderance of existing characteristics such as, but not limited to: appropriate community location; availability of water and wastewater utility infrastructure and capacity; access to transit and/or other suitable transportation systems and networks; suitability for increased land use intensity or conversion to greenfields, as applicable; extensive coverage by impervious surfaces; proximity to community facilities and services; potential to embody and/or further smart growth principles; opportunity to protect resources; and potential to contribute to a sustainable local and/or regional economy.

+- d.
+Any redevelopment project or activity permitted under the auspices of Highlands Redevelopment Area redevelopment plan must be designed and developed in accordance with smart growth and Low Impact Development principles (see Section J). - e.
+Identification of opportunities for redevelopment projects and activities that are potentially suitable for Highlands Redevelopment Area designation in the Highlands Area should be assisted by the Highlands Council Redevelopment and Infill Analysis Tool.
 This review should also include any sites depicted in Exhibit C, "Highlands Contaminated Sites Inventory".
-Information on Highlands Contaminated Site Inventories is available in the Highlands Council Regional Land Use Conditions and Smart Design Guidelines Technical Report. - e.
-In consideration of the foregoing, the Planning Board will identify potential Highlands Redevelopment Areas.
+Information on Highlands Contaminated Site Inventories is available in the Highlands Council Regional Land Use Conditions and Smart Design Guidelines Technical Report. - f.
+In consideration of the foregoing, the Planning Board will seek to identify opportunities for potential Highlands Redevelopment Areas within the Borough.